 Make Up For Ever Artist Custom Palette – $1 (Mono, Duo, Trio)

 These plastic palettes only fit MUFE’s Artist pans (both eye shadows and blushes) which are larger than the standard 26mm pans.
-I find the rounded shape of the palette a bit odd – they’re not stackable and I find them difficult to store.
+I find the rounded bulbous shape of the palette a bit odd – they’re not stackable and they’re difficult to store.

 The pans pop out through little holes in the back – I use a nail dotting tool for this task.
 I love that MUFE is basically giving the cases away – it’s $1 for any size empty palette.